A Theory of Self-Resonance After Inflation, Part 2: Quantum Mechanics and Particle-Antiparticle Asymmetry: Many Particle Quantum Mechanics

 Lets imagine an initial homogeneous configuration of equal numbers of particles and antiparticles.
 Indeed for a classical background that evolves {\em radially} in field space, the background number density of particles minus antiparticles is zero.
 If $\lambda>0$, the particles will want to remain evenly distributed due to their mutual repulsion.
 On the other hand, if $\lambda<0$, the particles will want to clump together under their mutual attraction.
 A cartoon of this behavior is depicted in upper panel of Fig.~\ref{Cartoon}.
 (In the figure we drew particles and antiparticles from Gaussians centered around each of the 4 quadrants to illustrate this.)
 This is the physical explanation as to why the adiabatic mode is stable with $\lambda>0$ and unstable with $\lambda<0$ for small $k$.
+At the nonlinear level, this can produce localized structures known as oscillons \cite{Amin:2010dc,Gleiser:2011xj,Amin:2011hj,Lozanov:2014zfa}, which eventually annihilate away \cite{Hertzberg:2010yz}.
+When there is an overabundance of particles to anti-particles (see Section \ref{Baryogenesis}) this can produce stable objects known as Q-balls \cite{Coleman:1985ki}.

 But what about the isocurvature mode?
 If $\lambda>0$ the particles will try to repel each other and remain with a homogeneous energy density, with $\ed$ $=m(\nd_\phi+\nd_{\bar{\phi}})$ in nonrelativistic limit.
 However there are different types of homogeneous configurations, since we have 2 species available.
 For instance, the particles and the antiparticles can remain homogeneous.
 Or the particles can move to certain regions in space, while the antiparticles move to other regions of space, in such a way that the total energy density remains constant.
 This latter arrangement involves a change to $\nd=\nd_\phi-\nd_{\bar{\phi}}$, the local number density of particles minus antiparticles; an isocurvature mode.
 Either arrangement seems to minimize the energy.
 However, it is the latter arrangement that is favored due to Bose-Einstein statistics, which favors particles clumping with particles, and antiparticles clumping with antiparticles.
 A cartoon of this behavior is depicted in lower panel of Fig.~\ref{Cartoon}.
 (In the figure we drew particles and antiparticles from Gaussians centered at opposite quadrants to illustrate this.)
 This explains why the isocurvature mode is unstable when $\lambda>0$ for small $k$.
 These last pair of arguments explain result (i) and the low $k$ region of Fig.~\ref{4PanelView}.